 School Legacy Projects

-UNC CSI works with local schools to create science projects and experiments that involve students at every grade level.
+CSI works with local schools to create science projects and experiments that involve students at every grade level.
 These programs are interdisciplinary, create hands-on learning experiences for students, and are designed to promote problem solving and a better understanding of the scientific process through engaging experimentation.
-These science experiments or projects align with the education programming activities and research of UNC CSI.
+These science experiments or projects align with the education programming activities and research of CSI.
 The goal of these programs is to create projects that co-involve different subjects, and will continue to grow every year.

 These programs may include a partnership with multiple schools, and while the focus is on science, they are always interdisciplinary and may include history, math, engineering and art.